Finreim Oy

-This is a Privacy Notice, which aims to provide information regarding the processing of personal data at Finreim in connection to Finreim’s Operations.
+This is a Privacy Notice, which aims to provide information regarding the processing of personal data by Finreim in connection with Finreim’s Operations.

 In this Privacy Notice, the data subjects, which are hereinafter jointly referred to as “Data Subjects”, may be: